kubernetes-sigs/scheduler-plugins/pkg/mypriorityoptimizer/README.md

    sudo cp -a scripts/python_solver/main.py /opt/solver/main.py
    ```

-   NOTE: If you change the Python solver, you *must* copy it again.
+   NOTE: If you change the code of the Python solver, you *must* copy it again.

-Finally, to create and run the KWOK cluster with the scheduler+pluging, run the following command:
+Finally, to create and run the KWOK cluster with the scheduler+plugin, run the following command:

 ```bash
 kwokctl create cluster --name <cluster_name> --runtime <docker/binary> --config <path/to/cluster-config.yaml>